Skip to content

 Tooth powder application: benefits and tips

-Most Europeans have never used anything other than toothpaste to brush their teeth in their lives.
+Most Europeans have never used anything other than toothpaste to clean their teeth in their lives.

-If you throw out the 80% additives from conventional toothpaste (water, consistency agents, foams, preservatives, etc.), approximately 20% of active ingredients remain for dental care.
+If you remove the 80% of additives from conventional toothpaste (water, consistency agents, foaming agents, preservatives, etc.), around 20% of the active ingredients for dental care remain.

 A tooth powder consists of 100% of these active ingredients and can be made from natural ingredients.

-In fact, toothpowder has been around much longer than toothpaste.
-As early as 1800, people made a powder, for example from lime and salt, to clean their teeth.
+In fact, tooth powder has been around much longer than toothpaste.
+Around 1800, people were already making a powder from lime and salt, for example, to clean their teeth.

-Our current teethlovers tooth powder is of course no longer comparable.
+Today's teethlovers tooth powder is of course no longer comparable to this.
 Nevertheless, it is a dry powder made from natural, ground ingredients such as

-Unlike toothpaste, the powder only contains ingredients that are used for direct dental care and does not contain any additives that are used to make a paste - glycerin, foams, emulsifiers or stabilizers.
+Unlike toothpaste, the powder only contains ingredients that are used for direct dental care and does not contain any additives that are used to make a paste - glycerine, foaming agents, emulsifiers or stabilizers.

-Tooth powder has some key benefits that go beyond just dental health.
+Tooth powder has a number of key benefits, and not just in terms of dental health.

 You notice plaque as an unpleasant film that builds up on your teeth.
-It is a collection of bacteria that feed on your food and especially love sugar.
+This is a build-up of bacteria that feed on your food and love sugar in particular.

-Their metabolic products are acids that attack the teeth and gums.
+Their metabolic products are acids that attack your teeth and gums.
 Over time, plaque can turn into tartar.
-It also promotes deposits
+Deposits also promote

 • inflammation,

-Tooth powder gently removes plaque on your teeth.
+Tooth powder gently removes plaque from your teeth.
 The absorbent and fine structure of the clay and healing chalk support cleaning with a toothbrush effectively and gently.
-Xylitol also makes it harder for plaque to form on the now clean teeth.
+Xylitol also ensures that plaque is less likely to form on the now clean teeth.

 Tooth powder ensures your natural teeth whitening

-Tooth powder has a completely natural “whitening” effect.
-This is ensured by the clay and healing chalk cleaning agents contained in the powder.
-They polish gently and effectively remove discoloration that often occurs
+Tooth powder has a completely natural whitening effect.
+This is thanks to the cleaning agents from clay and healing chalk contained in the powder.
+They gently polish and effectively remove discoloration that is often caused by

-Tooth powder initially stimulates saliva production in the mouth, which is very important because saliva fulfills essential tasks in maintaining the health of the mouth and teeth.
+Tooth powder initially stimulates saliva production in the mouth, which is very important as saliva plays a key role in keeping the mouth and teeth healthy.

-When it comes to preventing tooth decay, in addition to removing plaque, the influence of saliva is always at the forefront of holistic biological dentistry.
+In addition to plaque removal, the influence of saliva is always at the forefront of holistic biological dentistry in the prevention of tooth decay.

 • phosphate